-- 18.1.
-It is beholden upon secondary Schools to monitor and assess their SEN practice for all pupils with SEND including those on SEN support and those on NPA and ELP. - 18.2.
-This can be achieved through the annual SEN SEF available on the Wiltshire Local Offer website.
-This should be sent to commission department for SEND at Wiltshire Council, normally in term 6 of each academic year.
-This meets the needs identified in the transfer agreements for all Academies which were formally maintained schools as follows:
+- 18.1.1.
+It is beholden upon secondary Schools to monitor and assess their SEN practice for all pupils with SEND including those on SEN support and those on NPA and ELP. - 18.1.2.
+This can be achieved through the annual SEN SEF (the forms are available on the Wiltshire Local Offer15 website).
+This should be sent to the commissioning team for SEND at Wiltshire Council, normally in term 6 of each academic year.
+This meets the need identified in the transfer agreements for all Academies which were formally maintained schools as follows: